-II.
-MEDICAL GAS STORAGE & SYSTEM SOURCE LOCATIONS СНК NA
+NA II.
+MEDICAL GAS STORAGE & SYSTEM SOURCE LOCATIONS

 - 1. Medical gases shall be stored in areas dedicated to the storage of such gases without other storage or uses. - 2.
-Medical gases in quantities greater 300 cu, ft. located inside buildings shall be in a one- hour exterior room, a one-hour interior room or a gas cabinet.
+Medical gases in quantities greater 300 cu, ft., but less than the permit amount, located inside buildings shall be in an enclosed noncombustible or limited combustible interior space.